Forget Runyon Canyon: Try These 10 Secret Hikes in LA Instead

 Distance: 2.6 miles

-For a Joshua Tree alternative that’s much closer and less trafficked, head to the 932-acre Vasquez Rocks Natural Area Park—named after notorious bandit Tiburcio Vasquez, who used the rocks as a hideout in 1874.
+For a Joshua Tree alternative that’s much closer and less trafficked, head to the 932-acre Vasquez Rocks Natural Area Park—named after notorious bandit Tiburcio Vásquez, who used the rocks as a hideout in 1874.
 Although the park has several easy-to-moderate hikes throughout—ranging from this mellow 2.6-mile loop to slightly more strenuous trails—build in time to scramble around the park’s impressive geological wonders too.
-Sculpted by wind and water, the spectacular sandstone formations are tilted at sharp angles, which create an awe-striking desert landscape.
+The spectacular sandstone formations were sculpted by wind and water into sharp angles, which creates an awe-striking desert landscape.

 Azusa